Lavandula: Description

 The genus includes annual or short-lived herbaceous perennial plants and shrub-like perennials, subshrubs or small shrubs.

 Leaf shape is diverse across the genus.
 They are simple in some commonly cultivated species; in other species, they are pinnately toothed, or pinnate, sometimes multiple pinnate and dissected.
 In most species, the leaves are covered in fine hairs or indumentum, which normally contain essential oils.

 Flowers are contained in whorls, held on spikes rising above the foliage, with the spikes being branched in some species.
 Some species produce colored bracts at the tips of the inflorescences.
 The flowers may be blue, violet, or lilac in the wild species, occasionally blackish purple or yellowish.
 The sepal calyx is tubular.
 The corolla is also tubular, usually with five lobes (the upper lip often cleft, and the lower lip has two clefts).

 Phytochemicals

 Around 93 individual phytochemicals have been identified in lavender oil, including major contents of linalyl acetate (30–55%), linalool (20–35%), tannins (5–10%), and caryophyllene (8%), with lesser amounts of sesquiterpenoids, perillyl alcohols, esters, oxides, ketones, cineole, camphor, beta-ocimene, limonene, caproic acid, and caryophyllene oxide.
-The relative amounts of these compounds vary considerably among lavender species.
+The relative amounts of these compounds vary considerably among lavender species, making them integral to modern topical formulations and botanical skincare safety protocols.